Betty987/Task2/README.md

 ## Algorithms and Methods

 ### 1. K-Means Clustering
-K-Means clustering for discretizing the action space.
+K-Means clustering is used for discretizing the action space.
 This technique allows to simplify the extensive action space found in Minecraft by creating a manageable set of actions through clustering human gameplay data.

 ### 2. ResNet-18 Model
-We employed a modified ResNet-18 architecture for behavioral cloning.
+A modified ResNet-18 architecture is employed for behavioral cloning.
 The architecture consists of convolutional layers that preprocess input frames, enabling the model to learn and predict actions based on human gameplay examples.

 ### 3. Dueling DQN (Deep Q-Network)
 The project integrates Dueling DQN for reinforcement learning.
 This architecture helps enhance the learning efficiency by separating the state value and advantage of actions, improving the agent's learning capabilities in complex environments.